Wistoria: Wand and Sword: Magia Vander

-An elf and one of the Magia Vander, leading the all-elf Fantasy Faction.
-She is also a former childhood friend of Wignall until they were separated after her magical talent was discovered, mirroring Elfaria's relationship with Will.
+An elf and one of the Magia Vander, leading the all-elf Fairy Faction.
+She is also a former childhood friend of Wignall until they were separated after her magical talent was discovered, mirroring Elfaria's relationship with Will (although in a more aggressive sense).

 She specializes in her race's unique fantasy magic, which can turn illusions into reality.